From BR Bullpen

 2014 was another busy year for Mike, even though he did not have a regular job.. he spent almost equal amounts of time at 3B, 2B and LF, and also saw significant time at SS in 113 games for Cleveland. he hit .247 with 5 homers and 39 RBIs.
 In spite of the superficially nice offensive numbers, he was actually a rather poor contributor with the bat, as it was his fourth straight season with an OBP under .300, leading to an OPS+ of only 72, similar to the previous few years.

 Aviles received some terrible news in May of 2015 when his four-year-old daughter Adriana was diagnosed with leukemia and had to undergo treatment at the Cleveland Clinic.
 Aviles had to take two leaves of absence from the team to be with her and the Indians announced that they would not entertain any offers to trade him to allow him to continue playing near where she was being treated.
 He played 98 games that season, but his production continued to fall, as he hit only .231 with 5 homers and 17 RBIs.
 His OBP was at his customary .282 for an OPS+ of only 61.
+All of the outside distractions may have been a factor in his poor performance, however.
 What was keeping him in the game was his ability to play multiple positions, including the outfield, a precious commodity at a time where most teams were down to three or four bench players.
 On December 19th, he signed a one-year deal with the Detroit Tigers.
+At the beginning of spring training in February of 2016, he announced that his daughter was now cancer-free after a bone marrow transplant in December.